 A broad range of projects and initiatives have been undertaken at the Club, with each collectively contributing to significant cost savings, reduced environmental impact and an enhanced connection with the wider community.

 In particular, staff engagement has been integral in driving a cultural shift towards sustainability and has seen the development of a Staff Garden, formalised community volunteering, sustainability pledges, and rewards that even extend to achievements within the household.
-The mission is to engage staff to become genuine environmental champions and as such achieve the Club’s sustainability goals.

 The boost in productivity and the enthusiasm of staff is hard to miss and the reductions achieved in resource consumption have acted in reducing the bottom line.

 In December 2012, the club commissioned a new centralised Heating, Ventilation and Air Conditioning (HVAC) system, including installation of an awning along the north-facing Sports Bar window to reduce heat load.
 The upgrade included the replacement of existing air cooled packaged units with built up type chilled / hot water air handling units.
 The project represents a $650,000 commitment to reduce energy consumption, and is estimated to minimise electricity consumption by 14% and greenhouse gas emissions by 115 tonnes per annum.

 The Club has installed an enclosure to house 44 chickens, which resulted in 100% of food waste being processed on site.
 The processed food waste (manure) is utilised as organic fertiliser in the Club’s Staff Garden and the eggs, of which the Club produces approximately 150 per week, are utilised within the Club’s food service areas.